yusuke0913/Documentation/source/includes/_invoices.md

 }
 ```

-This endpoint creates a webhooks.
+This endpoint updates a webhooks.

 ### HTTP Request